hbibel/funstall/README.md

 Run `funstall --help` or `funstall <COMMAND> --help` for usage instructions.

+When software running on Node.js is installed, funstall will use [fnm](https://github.com/Schniz/fnm) to install a suitable Node.js version.
+If fnm is not installed or not on the `PATH`, funstall will install it.

 ## Why?

 I use multiple operating systems on multiple machines, requiring me to switch